carrot/sprout-static-cms/root/readme.md

 Deployment
 ----------

-This site is hosted at Bitballoon.
+This site is hosted at Netlify.

 Run `make deploy` to deploy the site.
 This command is a shortcut for compiling the site with roots and deploying using [ship](https://github.com/carrot/ship).
 See the [Makefile](Makefile) for more info.